CommonMCOBJ/CommonMCOBJ/README-NEXT.md

 The following defines the spec for CommonMCOBJ Version 1.
 Unless marked otherwise, everything in defined is a requirement for exporters implementing CommonMCOBJ.

 For reference, see [cmc2OBJ](https://github.com/CommonMCOBJ/cmc2obj), which acts as the reference implementation of CommonMCOBJ.

+## Block States
+OBJ exporters following the CommonMCOBJ spec shall export the proper block state for <ins>all blocks</ins>.
+If an option to only check a pre-determined list of blocks for states exists to speed up exports, it shall <ins>not be enabled by default</ins>.

 ## Common Header
 _Credit to the OBJ header from Mineways (by Eric Haines), which has been used as reference for the CommonMCOBJ header_